 Welcome to Reception at St John Fisher

-In our class we have our Teacher Mrs Mackey, our Teaching Assistant Mrs D’Arcy, 14 girls, 17 boys and 9 goldfish.
+In our class we have our Teacher Mrs Mackey, our teaching assistants Mrs D’Arcy and Mrs Dixon, 14 girls, 17 boys and 9 goldfish.

 Welcome to our classroom